Zaki al-Arsuzi: The Arab Ba'ath: 1940–1947

 At the same time, al-Arsuzi's interest in politics was waning, and he spent an increasing amount of his time engaging in philology.
-In 1943 this work culminated in the publication of a book, The Genius of Arabic in its Tongue, an analysis of the roots and distinctive features of the Arabic language (see the Culture and language section).
-Despite this, al-Arsuzi appeared increasing unbalanced mentally.
+In 1943 this work culminated in the publication of a book, The Genius of Arabic in its Tongue, an analysis of the roots and distinctive features of the Arabic language (see the Culture and Language section).
+Despite this, al-Arsuzi appeared increasingly unbalanced mentally.
 Several people noted that he became less social, and was more inclined to shun social contacts and friends.
 He would later suffer from delusions.
 He was forced to move on again in 1949, this time living in Lattakia and later moving to live with his mother in Tarsus.
 It was there that his mother would die, poverty-stricken.
 According to one of his associates, al-Arsuzi himself spent a great deal of time living in "extreme poverty", reduced "to a life of penury and persecution" by the French authorities.

 Al-Arsuzi's popularity within his own ranks lessened after Rashid Ali al-Gaylani's coup in Iraq.
 While Aflaq and al-Bitar founded the Syrian Committee to Help Iraq to support Iraq during the Anglo–Iraqi War, al-Arsuzi opposed any involvement on the grounds that al-Gaylani's policies would fail.
 While several Arab Ba'ath members agreed with al-Arsuzi's conclusion, the majority were attracted to Aflaq's romanticism.
 Another reason for the Arab Ba'ath's failure was al-Arsuzi's deep mistrust of others; when a party member had written a manifesto entitled Arab Ba'ath, al-Arsuzi "saw in it an imperialist plot to block his way to the people".

 The Arab Ba'ath Movement, led by Aflaq and al-Bitar, was merged into the Arab Ba'ath Party in 1947.
-During negotiations Wahib al-Ghanim and Jalal al-Sayyid, not al-Arsuzi, represented the Arab Ba'ath, while Aflaq and al-Bitar represented the Arab Ba'ath Movement.
+During negotiations, Wahib al-Ghanim and Jalal al-Sayyid, not al-Arsuzi, represented the Arab Ba'ath, while Aflaq and al-Bitar represented the Arab Ba'ath Movement.
 The only policy issue which was discussed in great detail was how socialist the party was going to be.
 The groups came to an agreement; the Ba'ath movement became radicalised, and moved further to the left.
 Al-Arsuzi did not attend the founding congress, nor was he given membership in the new party.